 Let’s talk about it!

-If you’re someone who has some authority at your company, you’ll probably be the first to know when an employee on your team gets sick or injured.
+If you’re a team leader or a manager, you’ll probably be the first to know when an employee on your team gets sick or injured.

-Consequently, you’ll often be the one responding to such news with a message or an email response to the sick employee.
+Consequently, you’ll often be the one responding to such news with a “get well soon” email or a message.

 “Hello, Mary.
 I just approved your sick leave.
-Don’t worry about a thing, just rest.
+Don’t worry about a thing, just focus on your recovery.
 We’ll see you when you’re healthy again.”

 “I’ve informed the team that you’ll be taking a sick leave.
 We’ll see you when you’re well again.
 Take your time and get better.”